How to Help Animal Shelters (Volunteering, Adopting, and More)

 It takes a village to provide for shelter pets, and several organizations are instrumental in providing needed items for the Manatee County Animal Services shelter in Palmetto, Florida.
-Nobody's pets are everybody's pets, and communities joining together make a huge difference in the life of these animals while they wait for their forever homes.
+Nobody's pets are everybody's pets, and when communities join together they can make a huge difference in the lives of animals waiting for their forever homes.

 Innovative Living Room Space for Shelter Dogs

 Dogs that reside at the Manatee County Animal Services shelter have a new living room that is used to help them adapt to a home environment while waiting for their forever home.
 Volunteers from the group Friends of Manatee County Animal Services provided furniture, rugs, and a comfy chair to complete a living room that resembles a home environment.
 Large pillow beds are also used in this area where dogs can relax, climb on real furniture, and play in a homelike environment.
 This living room area is another example of a need being fulfilled by dedicated volunteers who provide a good quality of life for the animals that are waiting to be adopted.
-Interested persons can learn more about the Friends of Manatee County Animal Services by visiting the website at www.FOMCAS.org.
-The group also has a Facebook page that features fun photos of the animals that benefit from their work.
+Interested persons can learn more about the Friends of Manatee County Animal Services by visiting the sites listed in the "Resources" section at the end of this article.

-Volunteer help in a variety of ways is needed in addition to donations.
-Dog walkers provide the dogs with exercise and you as a walker also can benefit from the exercise.
-Dogs that do not get out of their kennel for walks and play time in the yard become depressed and anxious in the noisy surroundings.
+Dog walkers provide the dogs with exercise, and as a walker also can benefit from the exercise.
+Dogs that do not get out of their kennel for walks and playtime in the yard become depressed and anxious in the noisy surroundings.
 Dog walkers are urgently needed to help with this task.
-Play groups are also in need of help to supervise the dogs while at play each day.
+Playgroups are also in need of help to supervise the dogs while at play each day.
 You can make a difference in the life of each dog that is waiting to be adopted by volunteering to help.
 Interested persons may contact the shelter at 941-742-5933 to learn about volunteer opportunities.

 Manatee County Animal Services shelter depends on responsible families who are able to adopt and provide a forever home for these animals that find themselves in the shelter for a variety of reasons.
 You can find photos and stories written by volunteers about the dogs at a variety of sites.
-You may visit the shelter site at www.mymanatee.org/pets.
-You can find photos of successful adoptions and dogs that are still waiting for their forever homes by visiting the website http://www.fomcas.org.
-Photos and stories about adoptable dogs can also be found by visiting both http://supportnokillmanateecounty.com and the Facebook page that is sponsored and maintained by a dedicated group of volunteers from SOSA-Save our Shelter Animals.
+You can find photos of successful adoptions and dogs that are still waiting for their forever homes by visiting the Resources links at the end of this article.

 Please open your home to a shelter dog that is waiting for a responsible forever home.
 Shelter staff and volunteers are always available to help your family choose the perfect new family member.
 Meet and Greets for your chosen dog can be arranged to ensure that you have chosen the right fit for your family.